srcfl/srcful-documentation/docs/energy-gateway/1-solaris.md

 ## Srcful Energy Gateway Compability

 :::note
-The Srcful Energy Gateway is compatible with approximately 80% of the inverters on the market.
+The Srcful Energy Gateway is compatible with >50% of the inverters on the market.
 :::

 *(Last updated 2024-01-17)*